-The Manchester Open will bring the cream of the Women’s Tour together to the city which hosted the 2017 PSA World Championships.
-The players will line up at the National Squash Centre where they will battle for the $76000 prize fund.
+The Manchester Open will bring the cream of the PSA World Tour to the city which hosted the 2017 PSA World Championships.
+The players will line up at the National Squash Centre where they will battle for the prize fund.

 There is plenty to see in the city besides the squash to make your experience memorable.